neelg07/nand2tetris/README.md

 - The Multiplication project was easy, I had the implementation plan laid out in my head prior to starting, but still decided to write pseudo-code for good habit.
 Nailed it on the first try.

 - The Fill project was a little bit trickier and took a few attempts and slow step-by-step debugging to understand how the program worked and what I was missing in the code.
 Got it within the first 3-5 trials and felt pretty good with completing this project in less than a day.

+## Project 5: Computer Architecture
+- This chapter as a whole was a really interesting and informational watch and read.
+It tied in and solidified the concepts learned in Chapter 4, as well as  provide detail in the computer hardware specification and how the CPU interacts in an almost closed-loop with the instructional and data memory sets.

+- Completing this chapter gave me the foundational knowledge on how a computer's hardware system is built from the ground-up (i.e. Logic gates to the CPU and Computer units).

+- The Memory was simple enough to implement as it was similar to the RAM chips built in Chapter 3, but was a bit tricky figuring out how to implement the Keyboard chip.

+- The most difficult concept to implement was the CPU chip, mostly because I thought I got the implementation correct but missed a few minor details like the load inputs for ARegister and DRegister.
+I had to use the test script and compare file provided to debug this process one by one, and even looked at the little details such as individual 16-bit instructional code to find a resolution.

+- All in all, pretty simple project when compared to the past few, and the computer test scripts provided all ran positive results on the first run.